enoola/RectoVerso2PDFsIn1/README.md

 I wrote the script on Mac Os X Mojave 10.14.2

-Pre-requisite :
+Prerequisites :

  1. PhP 7.2 that supports ioncube
  2. A license (even trial) of SetaPDF-Core

 How to use :

  1. clone and setup git Repository
  2. First launch
- 3. Examples
+ 3. Examples.

+# Prerequisites

 ##1.
 PhP 7.2 that supports ioncube
 #### 1.1 Check your php config